LineageOS/lineage_wiki/_includes/templates/device_build.md

 {% include note.html content="If compression is enabled, the `ccache` size can be lower (aim for approximately 20GB for one device)." %}

-{% if device.current_branch >= 14 %}
+{% if device.current_branch >= 14 and device.current_branch < 16 %}
 ### Configure jack

-[Jack](http://source.android.com/source/jack.html) is the currently used Java toolchain for building LineageOS 14.1 and up.
+[Jack](http://source.android.com/source/jack.html) is the currently used Java toolchain for building LineageOS 14.1 and 15.1.
 It is known to run out of memory often if not configured correctly - a simple fix is to run this command:

 ```
 export ANDROID_JACK_VM_ARGS="-Dfile.encoding=UTF-8 -XX:+TieredCompilation -Xmx4G"